What is slow travel and why should you try it?

 Sitting in a park, people-watching, or reading at a café can be surprisingly rejuvenating.

 Similarly, a great breakfast (or lunch) idea is to grab a coffee to go and a croissant, and find a bench somewhere pretty.
-Watching the world go buy over a morning coffee can be very special.
+Watching the world go by over a morning coffee can be very special.
 If you’ve watched Game of Thrones you might remember the scene where Cersei waves off Marcella who’s sailing to Dorne.
 It was filmed in Dubrovnik, and each morning we had our breakfast there with our feet in the sea surrounded by limestone cliffs – beautiful.

 Why you should try slow travel